|Being Green @ the Biscuit Village|

 Environmentally friendly Packaging

-Our biscuit card boxes are made with 100% recycled material.
+Our biscuit card boxes are made with some recycled material.
 They are both compostable and recyclable.
 Our Tins are also recyclable but we have heard many recipients like to re-use our tins for other uses.
 We encourage this and have a lovely collection of pictures showing where our tins have ended up.
 (A solid stationary box or pencil case seem to be the favoured options but there are so many uses for storage.
 Be Creative!

 We are proud to use biodegradable cleaning products to keep the Biscuit Village and our 5 Star Awarded Kitchen in a clean germ free condition.

 We aim to source local and organic ingredients for our various products where possible.
 We favour Free Range Eggs and not just for the obvious reason that it’s a far more humane way for a hen to live but also because a well nourished and happy hen who eats a more natural diet and gets to peck and cluck outdoors will produce a better tasting egg for our biscuits.

 Ecological IT and Admin systems